muldjord/skyscraper/README.md

 #### Update local data
 If you wish to update / refresh the locally cached resources for a particular platform and scraping module, Skyscraper provides the '`--updatedb`' option.
 If this flag is set on the command line, any data in the local cache will be updated with the new incoming data.

 If you wish to just refresh the data for a single rom simply scrape it with '`-p [platform] -s [scraping module] --updatedb [relative or full rom path and filename]`' and the locally cached data for that particular rom will be updated / refreshed.
 You can add more filenames one after the other if you like.
+If any filename or paths has spaces in it, remember to double-quote it like so `"relative path/to rom/rom filename.sfc"`.

 When you've updated information in the local cache, always remember to rescrape the entire platform with 'Skyscraper -p [platform] -s localdb' afterwards to regenerate the gamelist for the frontend.